cxcorp/lacuna/README.md

 Coursework for [Javalabra-2017-3](https://github.com/javaLabra/Javalabra2017-3).

 ## Current state
 Lacuna can currently dump the active process list on both Windows and Linux.
+Memory reading is supported on Windows via the `WindowsMemoryReader` class.

 Tested platforms:
 * Windows: